Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 RHODES 8th OBSERVATION:

-Rhodes observed that the fuel tubes should be arranged in a square grid rather than a staggered grid to ensure continued natural circulation of liquid sodium coolant in the presence of moderate fuel tube swelling.
+Rhodes observed that the fuel tubes should be arranged in a square grid rather than a staggered grid to ensure continued good circulation of liquid sodium coolant in the presence of moderate fuel tube swelling.
 This issue introduces a potential complication due to the change in ratio between the fissile atoms and coolant sodium atoms and the effect of this ratio on the change in reactivity with increasing temperature.

 RHODES 9th OBSERVATION: